Doug-Murphy/LethalCompanyMods/GuysNight.LethalCompanyMod.BalancedItems/README.md

 The spawn rarity of an item on a moon can be changed mid-game but will not be reflected at the start of the next day.
 You must restart your session (but not the game) for these changes to take effect.

-The way that Lethal Company handles spawn rarities is by a relative weighting system.
-This makes it rather difficult to understand the likelihood that your item will spawn.
-If you don't want an item to spawn on a specific moon at all, set the item's rarity for that moon to be 0.
-The examples below should help understand this system.
+Lethal Company uses a relative weighting system to handle spawn rarities, making it a bit tricky to grasp the likelihood of an item spawning.
+Here are a few examples to help that make sense.

-> Example 1: You want only clown horns to spawn on Experimentation.
-In the config file for Experimentation, set all
+> Example 1: Let's say you want only clown horns to spawn on Experimentation.
+In the config file for Experimentation,
-> items except the clown horn to have a 0 rarity.
-The clown horn item can have any value except for 0.
-Since it is the
+> set the rarity of all items, except the clown horn, to 0.
+The clown horn's rarity can be any value except 0.
+Since
-> only value set, it accounts for 100% of the spawn weighting and will account for 100% of the scrap spawned.
+> it's the only one set, it represents 100% of the spawn weighting, accounting for all the scrap spawned.

-> Example 2: You want 1/3 of the generated scrap to be clown horns, 1/3 to be bottles, and the last 1/3
+> Example 2: If you want 1/3 of the generated scrap on Assurance to be clown horns, 1/3 bottles, and the last 1/3 candy,
-> to be candy on Assurance.
-Set the rarity for those 3 items to be the same value (you can just use 1 for simplicity)
-> and all other items to 0.
+> set the rarity for those 3 items to the same value (let's say 1), and set all other items to 0.

-> Example 3: You want 1/2 of the generated scrap to be clown horns, 1/4 to be bottles, and the last 1/4
+> Example 3: For Titan, suppose you want 1/2 of the scrap to be clown horns, 1/4 bottles, and the remaining 1/4 candy.
-> to be candy on Titan.
-Set the clown horn rarity to be 2, bottles to be 1, and candy to be 1.
-The sum of these values
+> Set the rarity for clown horns to 2, bottles to 1, and candy to 1.
+The sum of these values is 4.
+Since clown horns
-> is 4.
-Since clown horns account for 2 of the 4, they account for half of the generated scrap.
-The other two account
+> account for 2 out of 4, they represent half of the generated scrap.
+The other two account for only 1 of the 4, making
-> for only 1 of the 4, so they account for roughly a fourth of the generated scrap.
+> them roughly a quarter of the generated scrap.

-> NOTE: Given that scrap spawns are random, there is no guarantee that the values you set will be exactly what you have
-> spawned in the game.
-The values you specify are merely the relative weighting of that item for that moon.
+> NOTE: Keep in mind that due to the randomness of scrap spawns, the specified values represent the relative weighting

-> NOTE: The Apparatus is an odd scrap item because it is not spawned in the same way that other scrap items are.
+> of items for that moon, not a guaranteed outcome.

-> "Regular" scrap items spawn randomly across the ground, but the Apparatus spawns as part of a room that is generated
+> NOTE: Also, note that the Apparatus doesn't spawn like regular scrap.
+It's part of a room generated inside the moon's
-> for the inside of the moon's building.
-Therefore, the apparatus spawn rate cannot be controlled.
+> building, making its spawn rate uncontrollable.

 # Adjustments